-I'm a 22 year old Computer Science student at HCC.
+I'm a 25 year old Computer Information Systems student at the University of Houston.
 I have a passion for learning, and I think it's one of the traits that makes us human.
 I enjoy biking, programming, reading, video games, and doing what I can to make the world a better place.
 I've been told that I'm pretty intelligent by most people I know, and I always do my best to be a patient teacher/mentor in all situations.
-I wasn't always the fasted learner; I know what it's like to not understand something.
+I wasn't always the fastest learner and know what it's like to not understand something.
 Sometimes we need a little push in the right direction, which is why I'm here.

 I'm thoroughly excited to have the opportunity to work with people who have a true desire to better themselves.
 Let's learn.

 Education & Certification